Let’s face it your ideal reader is not sitting around filing their nails and hoping that magic answers will find them.

 People like people, like us and your ideal reader, maybe like you.
 That doesn’t mean that you can’t go through the whole buyer persona process, it means – begin with you and then work outwards.

 Let’s answer the question – who is your ideal reader?

 There are many, many ways to discover who your ideal reader is.

 We often start with a very practical outward approach, because that is what we are taught in marketing 101.
 When I recall the marketing lectures I received as part of my MBA and many marketing courses it felt as if it was a very head led approach.
-I can’t recall the anyone ever saying let’s map out who we are and what we stand for first.
+I can’t recall anyone ever saying let’s map out who we are, our story and what we stand for first.

 When I worked in a corporate environment where we were manufacturing products, we had to for practical reasons look at our capabilities and assess the risk and perceived financial gain of going into new markets.

 Then I had a client suitability matrix which scored each prospect on a set of five criteria.
 We looked at, for example, the markets they operated in because our products were designed to meet the needs of that market, then there were things like their ability to pay because the cost of setting up production lines and forward buying raw materials was expensive.

 As part of my role, I created case studies – stories of how we had solved problems and created innovative solutions for our clients.
 The salesperson was the initial point of contact and they and the business we were selling into had to make a personal and emotional connection, which they did in a variety of ways including the case studies.

 So what has this got to do with your ideal reader?

 You need some way of creating a set of criteria to work from, and it has to start, as it does above with you.
 Instead of fretting about them ask these questions about you first.